deaov/finalproject/output_github.md

-I calculated the monthly contraceptive use rate for January 2010 through June 2015 by district and used pivot_longer to restructure the data into a time-series data-frame with one observation (“value”, the rate) for each district for each month.
+I calculated the monthly contraceptive use rate for January 2010 through June 2015 by district and used pivot_longer to restructure the data into a time-series data frame with one observation (“value”, the rate) for each district for each month.
 I used the lubridate package to generate the dates to make it easier to understand the plots of my results.